How to Build Fish House

 The decision for how many people the fishing hut needs to hold determines how big it needs to be.
 The larger, fancier units out there seem to be built for family excursions or for a couple of guys to take their wives out on the lake with them.
 But most seem to be built for no more than two guys or three guys, going fishing by themselves and being willing to rough it.
 That can be done with a 4’x 8’ hut.

 When it decides on wheels or skids, the decision depends mostly on where the ice hut will be stored, compared to where it will be used.
-Someone who lives on the shore of the lake can drag their fishing house out on the water with a snowmobile, while someone who lives a few miles away is going to have to tow it ways on the roads.
+Someone who lives on the shore of the lake can drag their fishing house out on the water with a snowmobile, while someone who lives a few miles away is going to have to tow it away on the roads.
 The skids won’t survive that all that well.

 For this article, we’re going to stick to a fairly simple 4’x 8’ fishing hut.
 The same basic principles would apply to a larger one, with the addition of seating, cabinets, and anything else that the do-it-yourselfer might want to add.